 - online sports journalism

-- sports public relations
+- club journalism and public relations

 Student success story

 You study at City Campus through a structured mix of online lessons and face-to-face teaching with access to digital and online resources to support your learning.

 City Campus is located in the heart of Sheffield, within minutes of the train and bus stations.